rks101/cs4all/README.md

 # cs4all
-Computer Science and Engineering is for all to learn, explore and enable interesting innovations.
+Computer Science and Engineering is for all to learn, explore and enable interesting innovations - the most important one is **problem solving**.

 We explore and share pointers on how to get started quickly and continue a self-paced journey.